I've proved I can write non-fiction, but how about that whole world of fiction out there?What would happen if...

 But I discovered that writing fiction is different from writing non-fiction and that it took some time to learn how to write in a character's voice instead of the neutral presentation of a historian!
 Having always preached to those who ask about writing that it is about persistence, I couldn't just give up.
 I persisted and now the first two of those fiction books are ready for you to read.

-Published as a Kindle book by amazon, you can read a selection there and decide whether it is worth the 99 cents it will cost you to download it to your e-reader, computer or smartphone.
-I am excited about Hannah's War and hope my readers will be too!
+Published as Kindle books by amazon, you can read a selection there and decide whether it is worth the 99 cents each it will cost you to download them to your e-reader, computer or smartphone.
+I am excited about both Hannah's War and The Buckle and hope my readers will be too!